frictionlessdata/frictionless-py/docs/tutorials/schemes/s3-tutorial.md

 ## Configuring S3

-There is a control to configure how Frictionless read files in this storage.
+There is a `Control` to configure how Frictionless read files in this storage.
 For example:

 ```python title="Python"
 from frictionless import Resource